vrugtehagel/sn/README.md

 This process is, of course, reversible; to decompress back into expanded form:

 1. If the current bit is a `1`, keep the bit and continue.
-2. If the current bit is a `0`, check every next third bit until encountering a `0`.
-These triplets can then be converted back to a binary number, and expanded as number of zeroes.
+2. If the current bit is a `0`, check every next third bit until encountering a `1`.
+The triplets can then be converted back to a binary number, and expanded as series of zeroes (although in practice, generating the expanded form is not necessary to decode the image).

 Note that the `0`s we get from correct guesses mix into the `0`s at the end of imperfect guesses, so the compressed number of zeroes doesn't always (often doesn't) represent the number of correct guesses.